 One evening returning to the Abbey, the monk found to his horror that his fellow monks had been murdered, by the Kings troops as part of the dissolution of the monasteries, ordered by Henry VIII.
 Devastated, he remained in the ruins of his beloved Abbey living like a hermit.
 When he died the local residents buried him in the churchyard of St. Helens, but he still returns to his work at Ranworth Church, accompanied by his little dog.

 Near the church is a large nature reserve, which winds its way through woodland to a Norfolk Wildlife Conservation Centre; a floating thatched building right on the edge of the Broad which has information about the Broads and their history.
-Inside, the centre has plenty of things to see and do, such as models of local scenes and also a simulation to demonstrate how boat wash harms the banks of the river.
+Inside, the centre has plenty of things to see and do, such as models of local scenes depicting peat digging, thatching and duck shooting.
 There are also views out through purpose built windows with binoculars and telescopes on the upper windows for bird watching.
 The centre also has a shop and a ferry boat operates between the centre and Ranworth main staithe (seasonal).

 The thatched visitors centre at Ranworth Broad

-WALK - Ranworth and South Walsham Broad - 2 miles approximately
+SUGGESTED WALK: Ranworth and South Walsham Broad (2 miles approximately)

 For an enjoyable short walk, take the track that leads away from Ranworth village staithe heading East.
 This track leads out of the village along the edge of the Broad and turns into a path that follows the edge of South Walsham Broad, before coming out on the road back into Ranworth.